JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-multiplatform-resources-usage.md

 You don't need to escape special XML characters like "@" or "?" as you do [for Android strings](https://developer.android.com/guide/topics/resources/string-resource#escaping_quotes).

-> Use Emmet-like syntax and press **Tab** to expand the abbreviation into string tags:
+> IDE tip: You can use Emmet-like syntax and press **Tab** to expand the abbreviation into string tags:
 > * `test` → `<string name="test"></string>`
 > * `test{Example}` → `<string name="test">Example</string>`
 >